DhruvPatel96/voices/README.md

-# Voice Cloning Project Plan
+# Voice Cloning Project Plan Document

 ## Introduction
 The goal of this project is to create a system that can clone a voice by capturing the unique characteristics of a speaker's voice and synthesizing new audio that sounds like the original speaker.
 This document outlines the approach, key technical decisions, and core components of the project.